mallyshag/hello-world/README.md

 Just grab ahold and juggle,
 All those balls in the air!
 How hard can it be?
-So hard it makes you dizzy,
+So hard it you're gettin' dizzy,
-All those balls in the air!
+With those balls in the air!
 Keep those balls in the air!